tfwillems/HipSTR/README.md

 DFLANKINDEL    | Total number of reads with an indel in the regions flanking the STR

 #### FORMAT fields
 *FORMAT* fields contain information about the genotype for each sample at the locus.
 In addition to the most probable phased genotype (*GT*), HipSTR reports information about the posterior likelihood of this genotype (*PQ*) and its unphased analog (*Q*).
+Other useful information reported are the number of reads that were used to determine the genotype (*DP*) and whether these had any alignment artifacts (*DSTUTTER* and *DFLANKINDEL*).

 FIELD     | DESCRIPTION
 --------- | -----------